Heptathlon

 • Thursday high jump, hurdles & running

-Running sessions are based on 200 metres training but much less volume and is athlete specific.
+Running sessions are based on 400 metres training but much less volume and athlete specific.

-The fun begins as a coach and athlete have to start fitting in basic weights, strength, mobility, conditioning, GCSE exams, A levels, etc.
+The fun begins as a coach and athlete have to start fitting in weights, strength, mobility, conditioning, GCSE exams, A levels, girlfriends! etc.

-The basic premise that I would work on would be to improve the weakest events first but continue to develop the other events at the same time.
+The basic premise that I would work on would be to improve the weakest events first but continue to develop the other events simultaneously.

-Coordination training (skill work) should be done predominantly during the early years (13 to 18 years)
+Coordination training (skill work) should be done predominantly during the early years (13-18 years)

-Speed, particularly running speed, can be ideally developed during the early years (13 to 18 years) but maximum strength training should be undertaken almost exclusively by top level athletes.
+Speed, particularly running speed, can be ideally developed during the early years (13-18 years), but maximum strength training should be undertaken almost exclusively by top-level athletes.

-Hard anaerobic endurance training is not appropriate for younger athletes and should be reserved for top level athletes only.
+Hard anaerobic endurance training is not appropriate for younger athletes and should only be reserved for top-level athletes.

-Coaches who work with young athletes must work primarily on skills, technique and speed training.
+Coaches with young athletes must work primarily on skills, technique and speed training.
 Training athletes to become stronger can take place at a later stage.

-If coaches try to develop a strong young athlete and ignore developing skills and technique, then there will be an accelerated improvement initially followed by a 'stunted' improvement later.
+If coaches try to develop a robust young athlete and ignore developing skills and techniques, an accelerated improvement will be initially followed by a 'stunted' development.

-If the skills and abilities are laid down at these young ages, then continued long term improvement will ensue.
+If the skills and abilities are laid down at these young ages, then long-term improvement will ensue.

-It is vital that combined event athletes develop high levels of co-ordination before engaging in strength conditioning work.
+Combined event athletes must develop high levels of coordination before engaging in strength conditioning work.

 Points Calculator - Combined Events (Female)